aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 The main tags used in our repos are `snippet-start` and `snippet-end`.
 Each `snippet-start` requires a matching `snippet-end` (specifying the same snippet name) in the same source file.
-Multiple snippets may be extracted from one source file, and these may overlap.
+Multiple snippets may be extracted from one source file, and may overlap.
 Snippet tags do not appear in the extracted snippets.

 The following two tags are unique to this extractor (they are not supported by the original snippet extractor used in the AWS SDK Examples repo).